markomitranic/ZentZent/app/wp-content/plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 Visit the plugin site at https://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.

 == Changelog ==

+= 4.9.3 =
+- WordPress 4.7 compatibility.
+- Fixed an issue with using quotation marks in Payment Subject.

 = 4.9.2 =
 - Added a CSS class to the other amount input field.